tsiki/connectednotes/README.md

 Also, many such apps (open source or not) are currently based on Electron, which has its own set of problems.

-# Planned timeline

-Alpha will be released by the end of January.

 # Setting up your own instance